pedrodevbr/FB_members_scraper/README.md

 - pyinstaller --onefile fb_scraper.py

 # Setup your credentials
--Fill the credentials.txt with your facebook email and password -Fill group_to_scrape.txt with the links you like to extract e.g. https://www.facebook.com/groups/272341297286692/
+- Fill the credentials.txt with your facebook email and password
+- Fill group_to_scrape.txt with the links you like to extract e.g. https://www.facebook.com/groups/272341297286692/

 # Running